apollographql/apollo-ios/docs/source/api/Apollo/classes/HTTPResponse.md

 public var legacyResponse: GraphQLResponse<Operation.Data>? = nil
 ```

 [optional] The data as parsed into a `GraphQLResponse` for legacy caching purposes.
-If you're not using the `LegacyParsingInterceptor`, you probably shouldn't be using this property.
+If you're not using the `JSONResponseParsingInterceptor`, you probably shouldn't be using this property.
-**NOTE:** This property will be removed when the transition to a Codable-based Codegen is complete.
+**NOTE:** This property will be removed when the transition to the Swift Codegen is complete.

 ## Methods
 ### `init(response:rawData:parsedResponse:)`